Testnet Deployment

 A smart wallet comprises a Signer and an Account Descriptor.
 The Signer is a smart contract with a private key for signing transactions, while the Account Descriptor is a JSON file detailing the wallet’s address and public key.

-In order for an account to be used as a signer it must be deployed to the appropriate network, Starknet Goerli or mainnet, and funded.
-For this example we are going to use Goerli Testnet.
+In order for an account to be used as a signer it must be deployed to the appropriate network, Starknet Sepolia or mainnet, and funded.
+For this example we are going to use Sepolia Testnet.
 To deploy your wallet, visit Smart Wallet Setup.
 Now you’re ready to interact with Starknet smart contracts.

 Creating a Signer